ekatyshev/js-ts-webdev-tasks/README.md

   - Price filter minimum value is 10$, maximum value is 2000$
   - Apply filter button should filter products on the right side and show only those which are satisfied filter params (brand and price)
   - Reset filter button should reload products in the selected category from Backend
-  - On Mobile screen filters panel could be opened by clicking filter icons on the right side of the Category Name title
+  - On Mobile screen filters panel could be opened by clicking filter icons on the right side of the CategoryCard Name title
   - On Mobile screen filters panel could be closed by clicking on the cross icon on the right side on overflow or by clicking buttons Apply filter or Reset Filter

 ### Product Detail Page